looopka/etna/CONTRIBUTING.md

 You could check the result in your browser by opening `build/html/index.html` file.

 If you have some issues with building docs - please make sure that you installed the required packages.

+## How to make a release

+This is only available for the repository members.
+Steps:
+1. Update `docs/source/_static/switcher.json`
+  - If you are going to release a new stable version an entry for the current stable version should be created
+2. Update `CHANGELOG.md` file:
+  - Collect all changes and delete empty bullets
+  - Specify version and date of the release
+3. Update the version in `pyproject.toml`
+4. Create pull request with the changes above
+5. Merge the pull request
+6. [Create a release](https://github.com/etna-team/etna/releases) with a tag corresponding to a new version
+7. That's all!
+Our CI/CD will take care of everything else.